 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Mortgage Solutions Premier Lounge – Location: Main Terminal, AIrside, adjacent to Gate 6.
+- Premier Lounge – Location: Main Terminal, Airside, adjacent to Gate 6.
 Lounge Access: Pay at the Door • Lounge membership programs.

-- Radisson Hotel Colorado Springs Airport – (4 minutes from the airport) Free airport shuttle is available 24 hours a day. » Check Rates
+- Radisson Hotel Colorado Springs Airport » Check Rates

-- Homewood Suites by Hilton Colorado Springs Airport – (4 minutes from the airport) Free airport shuttle runs from 8:00AM to 9:00PM daily. » Check Rates
+- Homewood Suites by Hilton Colorado Springs Airport » Check Rates

-- Hampton Inn Colorado Springs Airport– (7 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Hampton Inn Colorado Springs Airport » Check Rates

-To see more options there is a list of hotels near Colorado Springs Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Colorado Springs Airport that can be sorted by price, distance, traveller rating and popularity.

 Airport WiFi / Internet